davedoesdev/qlobber/aedes/bench/README.txt

 Run these programs with:

-    node file.js
+    node --expose-gc file.js

-and compare the timings printed to standard output.
+and compare the figures printed to standard output.